National Grid plan: 'We should earn £10 by turning everything off'

 - Boiling a full kettle 0.2kWh

-- A 4 Watt LED light bulbs for an hour roughly 0.004kWh.
+- A 4 Watt LED light bulb for an hour roughly 0.004kWh

-For Alex Alliston in Gloucestershire however, the money isn't the point.
+For Alex Alliston in Gloucestershire, however, the money isn't the point.

 The semi-retired renewables engineer says the scheme is all about proving that people are willing to change their behaviour.